-- Wedge turn to wedge christie. - Wedge Christie phase to beginning parallel phase. - Introduction to bump skiing. - Introduction to skiing powder or basic crud conditions. - Introduce how to change the size and shape of turns to an intermediate zone parallel skier. - Take a basic parallel skier from groomed blue terrain to ungroomed blue terrain and then to easy black terrain. - Expand an intermediate, parallel skier's edge control skills to progress from skidded turns to more carved turns. - Expand a parallel skier's rotational control skills using pivoting and steering.
+- Wedge turn to wedge christie. - Wedge Christie phase to beginning parallel phase. - Introduction to bump skiing. - Introduction to skiing powder or basic crud conditions. - Introduce how to change the size and shape of turns to an intermediate zone parallel skier. - Take a basic parallel skier from groomed blue terrain to ungroomed blue terrain. - Expand an intermediate, parallel skier's edge control skills to progress from skidded turns to more carved turns. - Expand a parallel skier's rotational control skills using pivoting and steering.